No blow-up by nonlinear It\^o noise for the Euler equations: Introduction

 where $u(t,x,\omega)\in \R^d$ is an unknown velocity field, $\mathcal{P}$ denotes the Leray projector, $W$ is a one-dimensional Brownian motion, and $\sigma$ is an appropriate coefficient exhibiting superlinear growth, for instance, $\sigma(u) = \Vert u\Vert_{W^{1,\infty}}^{1/2+\epsilon}\,u$.
 Our primary result establishes the global-in-time existence of smooth solutions.
 Notably, for $d=3$, this result is generally unknown without noise, and counterexamples exist in several function spaces (see examples below).
 Thus, the incorporation of noise in our model averts potential blow-ups.
 Moreover, we provide a broad framework to ensure the absence of blow-ups in the solutions of hyperbolic-type SPDEs.

-The deterministic Euler equations describe the motion of an incompressible, non-viscous fluid.
+\textbf{Deterministic and stochastic Euler equations:} The deterministic Euler equations describe the motion of an incompressible, non-viscous fluid.
 Local well-posedness has been established in H\"older spaces $C^{m,\alpha}$, where $m\geq 1$ is an integer and $0<\alpha<1$ (see~\cite{Lichtenstein1925, gunther1927motion}), as well as in Sobolev spaces $W^{s,p}$, with $s > d/p + 1$, $1<p<\infty$, and the spatial dimension $d \ge 2$ (see~\cite{EbiMar1970,Kato1988CommutatorEA}).
 In two-dimensional cases, global well-posedness has been observed in H\"{o}lder spaces (\cite{Wolibner1933}) and Sobolev spaces $W^{1,p}$ (\cite[Theorem~6.1]{Yud1963}).
-However, in three dimensions, the global existence of smooth solutions continues to be a generally open problem.
-Remarkable recent advancements have revealed solutions exhibiting blow-up phenomena for related problems or under relevant circumstances.
+However, in three dimensions, the global existence of smooth solutions continues to be an open problem.
+Remarkable recent advancements have revealed solutions exhibiting blow-up phenomena for closely related problems.
 In their groundbreaking work \cite{Bourgain2014StrongIO}, Bourgain and Li proved that the 3D Euler equations are ill-posed in $C^m(\mathbb R^d)$ and $C^{m-1,1}(\mathbb R^d)$ for all integers $m\geq 1$.
 They later expanded this conclusion in \cite{bourgain2015strong,Bourgain2021} to encompass the borderline spaces $W^{d/p+1,p}(\mathbb R^d)$ and Besov spaces $B^{d/p+1}_{p,q}(\mathbb R^d)$ for any $1\leq p<\infty$, $1<q\leq \infty$.
-Elgindi observed an explosive vorticity of the $C^{1,\alpha}(\mathbb R^d)$-solution for some $\alpha>0$ in \cite{Elg2021}.
+Elgindi presented an example of explosive vorticity of the $C^{1,\alpha}(\mathbb R^d)$-solution for some $\alpha>0$ in \cite{Elg2021}.
 Chen and Hou proved in \cite{CheHou2022} blow-ups for smooth solutions of the 3D Euler equations in the axisymmetric case, with no-flow boundary conditions in the radial variable and periodic boundary conditions in the height variable; see also the work \cite{LuoHou2014} by Luo and Hou showing numerical evidence of blow-up in the axisymmetric case.

 Although in our paper we focus on spatially smooth solutions, we briefly recall that irregular solutions can give rise to anomalous dissipation and non-uniqueness in both the Euler and Navier-Stokes equations.
 Notable works in this direction include (among many others) those by De Lellis and Sz\'{e}kelyhidi \cite{DeLSze2014} and Isett \cite{Ise2018} on the 3D Euler equations, Vishik's works on the 2D Euler equations \cite{Vis2018_1,Vis2018_2}, as well as Albritton, Bru\'e, and Colombo's work on the forced 3D Navier-Stokes equations \cite{AlbBruCol2022}.